sshark/thrillingbytes/Looking at A Monad Through An Example.md

         println("Cannot be divided by zero")
     }
 ```
 Unfortunately, `extact(...)` is so restrictive.
 This will cause writing `extract(...)` in myraid of ways to suit some common needs.
-Also, what if I want to compose the result of the function `divide(...)` with `add(...)` ie `add(1, div(10, 0))`.
+Also, what if I want to compose the result of the function `div(...)` with `add(...)` ie `add(1, div(10, 0))`.
 The permutation will explode.
 This method is workable but it will quickly becomes a maintenace nightmare once the requirements get complicated.

 ## Throwing An Exception
 In Scala, all exceptions are unchecked unlike Java, where exceptions are split into checked `Exception` and unchecked `RuntimeException`.
 In Java, functions that throw checked exceptions are enclosed in a `try-catch` block.
 On the other hand, Scala developers use the `try-catch` block to catch the exception they want to catch.